reinforced/Reinforced.Typings/README.md

 * Improved generics support
 * Bugfixes
 * Updated documentation
 * Updated generators sample.
-Now documentation regarding using code generators is located in the [corresponding example](https://github.com/reinforced/Reinforced.Typings/tree/master/Samples/Difficult/Reinforced.Typings.Samples.Difficult.CodeGenerators).
+Now documentation regarding using code generators is located in the [corresponding example](https://github.com/reinforced/Reinforced.Typings/tree/master/Samples/Difficult/Reinforced.Typings.Samples.Difficult.CodeGenerators) ( [samples .zip download](https://github.com/reinforced/Reinforced.Typings/releases/download/v1.3.0/Samples.zip) ).
 Please refer to it to find out how to use code generators

 What is that?
 =================